-Wherever possible, our garments are produced and hand-finished (the process of hand-stitching the final details of the garment, the adding of tags and packaging) in Europe where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
-Partnering with a world-leading facility has ensured that the garments not only fulfil the functionality demanded by the customer but also lessen the footprint by spinning the required yarn and fibres on site (3).
+The majority if our garments are produced and hand-finished (the process of hand-stitching the final details of the garment, the adding of tags and packaging) in Europe where a number of steps have been taken to ensure every step of the process is as sustainable as possible.
+Partnering with world-leading facilities has ensured that the garments not only fulfil the functionality demanded by the customer but also lessen the footprint by spinning the required yarn and fibres on site (3).

 The annual footprint of a household’s newly bought clothing, along with the washing and cleaning of its clothes, is estimated to be equivalent to the: